(858) 759-0631

 Points of interest is a valuable piece of Montessori terminology, a point of interest is something we call attention to to highlight detail to a child.
-As parents sometimes wonder if our young children will be able to stay focused during a Montessori presentation, one on one lesson that a teacher gives to a child, there are several ways in which teachers make their presentations irresistible to young children, one of these is by providing points of interest, which are unique and different for each child.
+As parents sometimes wonder if our young children will be able to stay focused during a Montessori presentation, a one-on-one lesson that a teacher gives to a child, there are several ways in which teachers make their presentations irresistible to young children, one of these is by providing points of interest, which are unique and different for each child.

-• the sound -or lack thereof as we place a pitcher on the table
+- The sound -or lack thereof as we place a pitcher on the table

-• the look of a tray that's been put carefully on a shelf, with its front lined up with the edge of the shelf
+- The look of a tray that's been put carefully on a shelf, with its front lined up with the edge of the shelf

-• the feel of a dry tabletop
+- The feel of a dry tabletop

-• the sound of the water while filling a pitcher
+- The sound of the water while filling a pitcher

 Points of interest help bring a child's attention to what he/ she doesn't see yet, points of interest are a valuable tool for changing behavior, improving a skill, or offering praise (much more meaningful praise than "Good job")